Career and College Readiness Resources

-Northome School partners with the University of Minnesota-Crookston and Distance Minnesota/Online College in the High School to offer the following college credit courses to our high school students here.
+ISD #363 partners with Distance Minnesota/Online College in the High School to offer the following college credit courses to our high school students here.
 Students who successfully complete these courses generate both high school and college credit from the partnering postsecondary institution.

 PSEO is a program that allows students in 10th, 11th and 12th grades earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
 Each participating college or university sets its own requirements for enrollment into the PSEO courses.
 Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders may take one career/technical PSEO course.
 If they earn at least a grade C in that class, they may take additional PSEO courses.

 There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 If a school district determines a student is not on track to graduate, she/he may continue to participate in PSEO.
 Funds are available to help pay transportation expenses for qualifying students to participate in PSEO courses on college campuses.
 Schools must provide up-to-date information to all students in grades 8-11 and their families by March 1, every year.
 Students must notify their school by May 30 if they want to participate in PSEO for the following school year.